CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 _28-Jun-22 12:05 PM_:

 Happy Tuesday all!
 Today's @Stewards weekly will be facilitated by @Edu - TEC Steward.!
 Thank you @Edu - TEC Steward.!!
 (I must be a parent-teacher thingy at the time of our weekly and so I won't be there today).
-Please add to the agenda anything you wish to raise: [https://docs.google.com/document/d/1VQNgAThqMLaQrF21uoQabWelnyJKLtX-TbqOl8kVb0Q/edit#heading=h.qnjtgfvx6fdc](https://docs.google.com/document/d/1VQNgAThqMLaQrF21uoQabWelnyJKLtX-TbqOl8kVb0Q/edit#heading=h.qnjtgfvx6fdc) (edited)
+Please add to the agenda anything you wish to raise: [https://docs.google.com/document/d/1VQNgAThqMLaQrF21uoQabWelnyJKLtX-TbqOl8kVb0Q

 TEC Community Stewards Weekly Agenda